learn-co-curriculum/viewport/README.md

 and everything on the page is very tiny--then you have to zoom in to read the text and see the content?
-Have you found yourself writing a lot of media queries to make your content scale, stretch, or fit on various sized screens, just to have the device itself ignore them and out on your website?
+Have you found yourself writing a lot of media queries to make your content scale, stretch, or fit on various sized screens, just to have the device itself ignore them for your website?
 How can we have control over these default features that mobile browsers enforce?

 ## Objectives